-Maanit Zemel has over 15 years of experience in Internet law and commercial litigation, with particular expertise in Canada’s Anti-Spam Legislation (CASL), online defamation (cyberlibel) and reputation management.
+Maanit Zemel has over 15 years of experience in Internet law and civil litigation, with particular expertise in Canada’s Anti-Spam Legislation (CASL), Internet defamation, privacy and fraud.
 Maanit has successfully represented clients before all levels of courts, including the Supreme Court of Canada.
-Maanit’s advocacy experience and expertise earned her a position as a part-time member of the Ontario Landlord and Tenant Board, where she served in a quasi-judicial function, adjudicating disputes between residential landlords and tenants.
-In addition, Maanit teaches business law at the University of Toronto and at Ryerson University.
+Maanit is the sole Canadian member of the Internet Law Leadership Summit, an international organization of leading experts in Internet law.
+In addition to her private practice, Maanit teaches business law and International law at the University of Toronto and at Ryerson University.
 Maanit is admitted to practice law in the Province of Ontario and in New York State.

 Regularly consults and advises on CASL compliance for businesses, not-for-profit organizations and charities